Hadamard Tail from Initial Data on the Light Cone: Introduction

 For solving the homogeneous (two-dimensional) wave equation in PH by evolving CID we use a finite-difference scheme.
-Refs.~\cite{mark2017recipe,Lousto:1997wf} proposed and implemented a CID scheme for obtaining the multipolar modes of the field (or retarded Green function) in Schwarzschild spacetime.
+Refs.~\cite{mark2017recipe,Lousto:1997wf} proposed and implemented a CID scheme for obtaining the multipolar {\it modes} of the field (or retarded Green function) in Schwarzschild spacetime.
 We adapted this scheme to calculate the full $V(x,x')$ in PH spacetime.
 We note that some peculiarities of the PDE satisfied by $V$ in PH will also be present in the PDE satisfied by $V$ in Schwarzschild, so that our adaptation of the scheme will probably be useful for any future investigation in the latter spacetime.
-Furthermore, we developed the scheme to higher order than in~\cite{mark2017recipe,Lousto:1997wf} by providing additional data on the light cone.
+Furthermore, we developed the scheme to higher order than in~\cite{mark2017recipe,Lousto:1997wf}.
+Throughout the paper we adopt the convention that, unless otherwise explicitly specified, the ``order" of a scheme will refer to the {\it local} truncation error (LTE); thus, in particular, a ``third (fourth) order scheme'' will refer to a numerical scheme with LTE of order three (four).

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:Hadamard} we introduce the Hadamard form and give the explicit forms of the scalar wave equation and some Hadamard quantities in PH.
-In Sec.~\ref{sec:CID} we present the Characteristifc Initial Value problem in PH, our finite difference scheme for solving it and the results of our calculations.
-We conclude in Sec.~\ref{sec:Discussion} with a brief discussion.
+In Sec.~\ref{sec:CID} we present the characteristifc initial value problem in PH, our finite difference (third and fourth order) schemes for solving it and the results of our calculations.
+We conclude the main part of the text in Sec.~\ref{sec:Discussion} with a brief discussion.
+Finally, we have two appendixes.
+In App.~\ref{app:taylorCoeffs} we provide extra equations which were needed for deriving a scheme in the main text but not for implementing it.
+In App.~\ref{app:nextOrderScheme} we lay out the ground work for developing a scheme of order higher (fifth, and even, sixth) than in the main text.

 We choose units such that $G=c=1$.